-The SPIN model uses four questions to identify customer needs and demonstrate value: Situation, Problem, Implication, and Need-payoff.
-Here's a more detailed breakdown of each type of question:
+The SPIN model uses four question types to identify customer needs and demonstrate value: Situation, Problem, Implication, and Need-payoff.
+Here's a detailed breakdown of each:

 Description |